Sunday, August 31, 2008

 A short composition for a solo instrument intended

-as an exercise or to dem
+as an exercise or to demonstrate technical virtuosity.

-sure 66, is a white key played in Frederic Chopin's Etude for Piano in G-flat Major, Opus 10, No. 5, called appropriately--and what else!--the Black Key Etude.
+Only once, and in the right hand in measure 66, is a white key played in Frederic Chopin's Etude for Piano in G-flat Major, Opus 10, No. 5, called appropriately--and what else!--the Black Key Etude.
 The left hand plays the melody, mostly chords and octaves,while the right hand accompanies with the fast triplets on black keys.

 Sunday, August 24, 2008